Mass Central Rail Trail: Quabbin Valley and East Quabbin Land Trust

-From Creamery Road in Hardwick, through a lattice truss bridge over the Ware river to New Braintree, and through a pony truss bridge over the Ware river to Maple Street in Wheelwright, Hardwick, a 3.2 miles section is known as the Mass Central Rail Trail, New Braintree and Hardwick.
+From Creamery Road in Hardwick, through a lattice truss bridge over the Ware river to New Braintree, and through a pony truss bridge over the Ware river to Maple Street in Wheelwright, Hardwick, a 3.2 miles section is known as the Mass Central Rail Trail: New Braintree and Hardwick.
 It is owned and maintained by the East Quabbin Land Trust, has a hard packed gravel surface, and is open to all non-motorized use.
 In 2005 this rail ROW was listed for sale, and the Central Highlands Conservancy LLC was established in 2005.
 It purchased the land, giving the East Quabbin Land Trust two years to run a capital campaign to purchase the land at cost.
 This preserved the trail section, including three historic bridges that would otherwise would have been scrapped.
 The two largest bridges with steel superstructures received a 2023 MassTrails grant to replace the timber decking.
-From Maple Street, into New Braintree again, to the Barre Town line, the trail ROW is obstructed by a missing bridge.
+From Maple Street, over the Ware river, into New Braintree again, the trail ROW is obstructed by a missing bridge.
+A 2026 MassTrails grant was awarded for design and permitting of a new bridge.

+After the bridge in design, a 0.5 miles compacted stone dust section is in design by EQLT.
+From McEvoy Road to Station Road, a 1.9 miles mile section is known as the Mass Central Rail Trail: New Braintree to Barre Plains.
 In 2024, the former Tanner-Hiller Airport was purchased by the EQLT, for the Massachusetts Department of Fish and Game.
 This was intended to create the Menameset Habitat, a wildlife bird sanctuary.
-Additionally, this made development of a 2 miles section of the MCRT possible, over the former airport runway and former Airport Road.
-In 2025, a MassTrails Grant was awarded for construction of Phase 1 of the MCRT at the former airport, 1.5 miles of former Airport Road.
+Additionally, the purchase made development of these MCRT sections possible, through the property and over the former railroad ROW.
+In 2025, a MassTrails grant was awarded for construction of Phase 1 of the MCRT.
+This Phase 1 MCRT construction was completed in September 2026.

 Wachusett Greenways

-Wachusett Greenways details

 Wachusett Greenways has completed about 20 miles of the planned 30 miles of the MCRT through the towns of Barre to Sterling, including eight bridges.
 All of the improved sections are a hard packed stone dust surface suitable for bikes or walkers, which helped accelerate construction dates forward compared to paving.
 The first section of trail opened in 1997 in West Boylston.

 From the New Braintree Town line to Barre Depot Road, the ROW in Barre is either obstructed by private development (south of Route 67) or part of an active section of the MCER (north of Route 67).
 East of Barre Depot Road, the rail ROW is obliterated by development.
 The trail departs the Ware River in Barre as it continues east to Boston.